EVParts/EVPGeneratorRamp/README.md

 #### Ethernet
 Set the IP Address for the Victron to match the IP/subnet of the DTWonder.

+###
+Add EVP15KVAGeneratorControl Package Via Github
+In package manager, select Inactive Packages.
+The choose new and fill in the details.
+EVP15KVAGeneratorControl
+EVParts
+release

 # TODO
 Need to get second Ekrano working and then complete the documentation.